 Global Listing for Supermarket (GLS) items: Major supermarket operators or importers can import mixed container loads of high value products (HVP) under NAFDAC's global listing for supermarket (GLS) items.
 Items allowed under the GLS include those regulated by NAFDAC sold in supermarkets and other specialties required by hotels, fast food chains and international organizations (excluding registered items).
 Firms participating in the program must have supermarkets that are certified by NAFDAC and are routinely inspected by the agency.

-The annual tariff for group product registration has been revised as follows:
+The annual tariff for group product registration after a satisfactory evaluation of application has been revised as follows: